Do You Need To Hire Two Wedding Photographers?

 However, the additional expense is absolutely worth it and really isn’t in proportion to the sheer number of additional advantages offered by a duo.
 So hiring a single shooter could be viewed as a false economy.
 Quite often you can find a wedding photography duo charging the same amount a single shooter.

 In the past we have trained with lone photographers who charge double or triple our rates.
 This is because of their location or their demand raised by a mass of social media followers.
-Or a particular trend they are currently riding high upon.
+Or, (more recently) a particular trend they are currently riding high upon before it fades.

 Wedding days are busy, many things occur simultaneously at different locations.
 These are all important parts of the story of your big day.